Legal challenges, lack of interest limit choices on local school boards

 In two of those school districts, Amphitheater and Sunnyside, if the candidates are disqualified from the ballot, the election will be canceled.

 Candidates for public office qualify for the ballot by collecting a minimum number of signatures from registered voters in their district.
-To run for office in Tucson Unified School District, for example, a candidate must get 400 registered voters living within district boundaries to sign their petitions.
+To run for office in Tucson Unified School District, for example, candidates must get 400 registered voters living within district boundaries to sign their petitions.

-TUSD board member Mike Hicks submitted 518 signatures for his re-election bid.
+TUSD board member Michael Hicks submitted 518 signatures for his re-election bid.

 But Joel Ireland, a former TUSD school board member, challenged Hicks’ signatures in court.
 He claims 190 of Hicks’ signatures are invalid, leaving him short of the minimum needed.